Skip to main content

 A freelancer reviews invoices and a calendar at a kitchen table — the everyday reality of figuring out the new permanent QBI deduction for tax year 2026

-The QBI Deduction Just Got Made Permanent: What 2026 Tax Year Means for US Freelancers
+QBI Deduction Made Permanent: 2026 Tax Year for Freelancers

 OBBBA stopped the 20% pass-through deduction from sunsetting on December 31, 2025.
 A new $400 minimum deduction, expanded phaseout windows, and inflation-indexed thresholds kick in for tax year 2026.